-Is Cloud More Secure Than On-Premises Data-Centers ?
+Is Cloud More Secure Than The Data-Centers ?

 While Cloud providers stand firmly committed to providing the security, confidentiality, integrity, and transparency of the customer’s business-critical data, however, the security of the data, workloads & applications deployed in the Cloud is equally dependent upon the customers as well.
 The Cloud providers are responsible for the “Security of the Cloud“, while the customers are responsible for the “Security in the Cloud“.